opensearch-project/.github/ADMINS.md

 ## Current Admins

-For the current list of admins, please directly refer to the official [admin team page](https://github.com/orgs/opensearch-project/teams/admin).
+For the current list of admins, please directly refer to the [admin team page](https://github.com/orgs/opensearch-project/teams/admin).

 ## Admin Permissions